Higher Education: A Place for Activism and Resistance?

 * Please note: There are NO day rates; full registration fees apply regardless of time spent at the conference.

-** A limited number of subsidised places are available to SRHE student members.
-Please email srhe@srhe.ac.uk to enquire about eligibility.
+** A limited number of SRHE Student Member places are available at this subsidised rate.
+Please email srhe@srhe.ac.uk to enquire about booking.

 Registration for the 2024 SRHE conference is now open.